sofwerx/android-tensorflow-object-detection/README.md

 ### Model
 The TensorFlow Inception V2 Model was selected.
-The model was trained using Tensorflow's Object Detection API If this app is implemented on an older phone or tablet, its operation will be slow.
+The model was trained using Tensorflow's Object Detection API.
+If this app is implemented on an older phone or tablet, its operation will be slow.
 Object dection for this app can be faster if the model is quanitzed.
+Mobilenet and Inception worked ok but there were issues using Faster_CNN